STUDENT EVALUATIONS PROGRAM Spring 2026

 The word “audition” comes from the Latin [audio] which means “to hear.”
 We must not confuse our Harp Society “Auditions” with the more common usage of the word audition; for this is not a competition.
 On the first day, participants play pieces of their own choosing for an advisor and for one another.
 The advisor gives each student feedback on their performance.
 A performer’s worksheet or traditional theory test is given.
 On the second day of the program, about a month later, participants show their improvement by playing the same pieces again.
 Because this is not a competition, no prizes are given, however everyone who participates both days receives a Certificate of Participation from the Music Education Committee of the American Harp Society."

-INFORMATION ABOUT THE 2023 MILE HIGH CHAPTER STUDENT EVALUATIONS
+INFORMATION ABOUT THE 2026 MILE HIGH CHAPTER STUDENT EVALUATIONS

-There will be two evaluations – The first will be held on March 11th from 1:00 - 5:00 pm
+There will be two rounds of evaluations – the first will be held on January 31st from 1:00 - 4:00 pm and the second will be held on February 21st from 12:00 - 3:00 pm.

 -